gpt-5-mini (chosen from majority vote of a three-model LLM ensemble)

 Article Text

-SACRAMENTO, Cal., June IP-Investigation of affairs of the closed California Trust and Savings Bank by the Sacramento County Grand Jury to-day stood recessed indefinitely at request of District Attorney Neil R. McAllister.
-80 that he could "study the testimony."
-The recess was ordered at conclusion of testimony by Fred W. Keisel president of the closed in stitution, in which he explained contradicted statements previously made to the grand jury.
-Defends Act Kiesel aserted he had committed no wrong in $342.000 worth of securities of the Kiesel Estate Company to Ogden.
-Utah, last May.
-The securities were not his personal property, he explained, were held only in trust for the company, and were returned at the request of the estate manager under permission granted by the bank receiver.
-In a previous appearance Kiesel had denied transfer of any property to Utah.
-When this statement was made, he said, he was referring solely to his personal property.
-The investigation will not be resumed until the grand jury expert has completed his report on an audit of the bank's books, which will probably be late next week, it was stated.
+SACRAMENTO, June Investigation of affairs of the closed California Trust and Savings Bank by the Sacramento county grand jury today recessed indefinitely at request of District Attorney Neil R. McAllister, so that he could "study the testimony".
+The recess was ordered at conclusion of testimony by Fred W. Kiesel, president of the closed institution, in which he explained contradicted statements previously made to the grand jury, Kiesel asserted he had committed no wrong in shipping $342,000 worth of securities of the Kiesel Estate company to Ogden, Utah, last May.
+The securities were not his personal property, he ex. plained, were held only in trust for the company, and were returned at the request of the estate manager under permission granted by the bank receiver.

 Article Text

-SACRAMENTO, Cal., June (P-Investigation of affairs of the closed California Trust and Savings Bank by the Sacramento County Grand Jury to-day stood recessed indefinitely at request of District Attorney Neil R. McAllister.
-80 that he could "study the testimony.'
-The recess was ordered at conclusion of testimony by Fred W. Keisel, president of the closed institution, in which he explained contradicted statements previously made to the grand jury.
-Defends Act Kiesel aserted he had committed no wrong in $342,000 worth of securities of the Kiesel Estate Company to Ogden, Utah, last May.
-The securities were not his personal property, he explained, were held only in trust for the company, and were returned at the request of the estate under permission granted by the bank receiver.
-In previous appearance Kiesel had denied transfer of any property to Utah.
-When this statement was made, he said, he was referring solely to his personal property.
-The investigation will not be resumed until the grand jury expert has completed his report on an audit of the bank's books, which will probably be late next week, it was stated.
+BANK INQUIRY RECESSES FOR STUDY PERIOD ed Press gation of affairs of the closed California Trust and Savings Bank by the Sacramento County Grand Jury today stood recessed indefinitely at request District Attorney Neil R. McAllis ter. so that he could "study the testimony The was ordered at conclusion of testimony by Fred W Kiesel, president of the closed institution. in which he explained con tradicted statements previously made to the Grand Jury Kiesel asserted he had committed no wrong in shipping $342,000 worth of securities of the Kiesel Estate Company to Ogden.
+Utah. last May The securities were not his per sonal property. he explained. were held only in trust for the company and were returned at the request of the estate manager under per mission granted by the bank receiver.

 Article Text